Interview Process Steps

 In a virtual interview, it’s important to balance the wrap up of the interview in a way that doesn’t feel like you’re trying to get off a long call with your cousin.

 Last but not least, send a follow up email.
 Whether you are interested in the candidate or not it is important to be courteous and thankful that somebody took time out of their day to interview at your company.
 Candidates can leave a bad review of the interview process on Glassdoor, so be sure everybody walks away from your interview process feeling respected.

 Hire Faster & Smarter with Paycor Recruiting

 Finding, interviewing and hiring talented people are the most important challenges growing businesses face.
-Paycor Recruiting is a software solution designed and built by recruiters for recruiters and HR hiring teams to help you solve your hiring problems and optimize your recruiting process.
+Paycor Recruiting is a software solution designed and built by recruiters for recruiters and HR hiring teams to help solve hiring problems and optimize the recruiting process.